janetjotw/hugo-project-revised/content/_index.md

 2. If you are on a Mac, open your terminal and install Python.
 Check the version.

-Note: If you have an older version of Python 2.7.xx, do not use it.
+*Note*: If you have an older version of Python 2.7.xx, do not use it.
 Install the latest version of Python.

     python3
     Python 3.9.5 (default, May  4 2021, 03:36:27)